 Call your doctor if you develop symptoms or have been in close contact with a person known to have COVID-19, or have recently traveled from an area with widespread/ongoing community spread.

 What You Can Do to Prevent Illness

-There is currently no vaccine to prevent coronavirus disease (COVID-19).
-The best way to prevent illness is to avoid being exposed to the virus.
+The best way to prevent illness from COVID-19 is to avoid being exposed to the virus.
 The virus spreads from person-to-person:

 Between people that are in close contact with one another (within about 6 feet).

 Through respiratory droplets produced when an infected person coughs or sneezes.
 These droplets can land in the mouths or noses of people who are nearby or possibly be inhaled into the lungs.

 It may be possible that a person can get COVID-19 by touching a surface or object that has the virus on it and then touching their own mouths, nose, or possibly their eyes,

 Wash your hands often with soap and water for at least 20 seconds especially after you have been in a public place, or after blowing your nose, coughing, or sneezing.
 If soap and water are not readily available, use a hand sanitizer that contains at least 60% alcohol.

 Avoid touching your eyes, nose, and mouth with unwashed hands.